Rays vs. Red Sox Probable Starting Pitching - June 3

 Discover More About This Game

-- The Rays are sending Kelley (0-1) to make his third start of the season.
+- Glasnow heads to the mound for the Rays to make his second start of the season, seeking his first win.

-- The righty last appeared in relief on Wednesday, when he threw scoreless two-thirds of an inning against the Chicago Cubs while giving up two hits.
+- The right-hander's last appearance was on Saturday, May 27, when he threw 4 1/3 innings, giving up three earned runs while allowing five hits against the Los Angeles Dodgers.

-- In eight appearances this season, he has put up a 4.91 ERA and averages 4.9 strikeouts per nine innings while opposing batters are hitting .256 against him.
+- He has an ERA of 6.23, a batting average against of .278 and 16.6 strikeouts per nine innings in one games this season.

 Try FanDuel Fantasy today with our link and make your perfect team!